 What happens in a child's eye examination?

-The eye examination will vary depending on the age of the child.
+Eye examinations vary depending on the age of your child:

-Newborn babies will be examined to make sure each part of the eye has developed without any problems.
+- Newborns: Newborn babies are examined to make sure each part of the eye has developed without any problems.
 There is also a special instrument that shines light all the way to the back of the eye.
-The doctor will look at the structures inside the eye and also check to make sure that nothing is blocking light from entering the eye.
+Your doctor will look at the structures inside the eye and also check to make sure that nothing is blocking light from entering the eye.
 The way the eyes move will also be checked.

-The examination for children between 6 months and 1 year old is similar.
+- 6 months - 1 year: For children this age, the examination is similar to newborns.
 It is performed to make sure that the eyes are still developing without any problems.

-The examination at about age 5 will be similar.
+- 5 years: The examination at about age 5 will also be similar to their exam at 3.
 Most children will be able to cooperate better in the testing, so this examination will reveal more about how the eyes and vision are working.
-It is especially important to make sure the child can see well before starting school.
+It is especially important to make sure your child can see well before starting school.

 What kinds of problems is the doctor looking for?